artemponomarevjetski/devops-aws-azure-google-cloud-ml-pipelines/README.md

-# Enhanced README for DevOps AWS Azure Google Cloud ML Pipelines
+# DevOps AWS Azure Google Cloud ML Pipelines

 Welcome to my **DevOps AWS Azure Google Cloud ML Pipelines** repository.
 This project is a comprehensive compilation of resources, code, and guides dedicated to integrating DevOps practices with cloud services and machine learning technologies.
 My aim is to cover a broad spectrum of topics and technologies that are crucial for today's developers, data scientists, and IT professionals who navigate the realms of AWS, Azure, Google Cloud, and machine learning pipelines.